Quantum order by disorder in Frustrated Spin Nanotubes: Schwinger boson theory

 where $\gamma_2^\prime=8\left[\frac{2}{3}-\sqrt{\frac{2}{3}}\ln{(\sqrt{2}+\sqrt{3})}\right]\approx 2.15$.
 For $S=1/2$ the $\mathbb{Z}_2$ order phase exists when $0.22<\eta<0.65$, while for $S=1$ the $\mathbb{Z}_2$ order phase exists when $0.03<\eta<0.7$.

-The phase diagram of the $N_x=2$ spin nanotube ($J_{2,x} = 2J_{2,y}$) is somewhat distinct from that of the other cases, as seen from Fig. \ref{fig:Nx2phasediagram_1}.
-The main difference is that there also exists a valence-bond solid phase, which nevertheless occurs only for unrealistically small spin $S<0.21$.
+The phase diagram of the $N_x=2$ spin nanotube ($J_{2x} = 2J_{2y}$) is somewhat distinct from that of the other cases, as seen from Fig. \ref{fig:Nx2phasediagram_1}.
+The main difference is that there also exists a valence bond solid (VBS) phase, which occurs only for unrealistically small spin length $S<0.21$.
 The emergence of this phase can be understood by noting that, the $J_2$ coupling between two sites in the $x$ direction is twice larger than those in the $y$ direction, which hence favors the formation of transverse valence bonds.
 Nevertheless, the asymptotic solution of $\mathbb{Z}_2$ critical line has a similar form

 where $\gamma_2=8(\sqrt{2}\ln{(\sqrt{2}+1)}-1)\approx 1.97$.
 The $\mathbb{Z}_2$ order phase exists when $0.53<\eta<0.91$ for spin-$1/2$ system, while it exists when $0.12<\eta<0.96$ for spin-1 system.